admax12959/jmeter-grpc-request/README.md

 - This plugin uses gRPC Credentials API + grpc-netty-shaded with ALPN/HTTP2.
 - Insecure/disable verification mode has been removed.
 - “Test Connection” shows result in a dialog and logs details (initial/transition states);
-  on failures, Subject/Issuer from CA PEM are included in logs to aid debugging.
+  on failures, Subject/Issuer from CA PEM and hostname mismatch hints are included in logs to aid debugging.

+Notes on private keys:
+- If your key is in PKCS#1 (BEGIN RSA PRIVATE KEY) or SEC1 EC format, convert to PKCS#8:
+  - RSA: `openssl pkcs8 -topk8 -inform PEM -outform PEM -in client.key -out client_pkcs8.key -nocrypt`
+  - EC:  `openssl pkcs8 -topk8 -inform PEM -outform PEM -in client.key -out client_pkcs8.key -nocrypt`

 ### Inline Protos (optional)